superflows-dev/superflows-docs/docs/building-blocks/nav.md

 ### Banner Call-to-Action

 To change the call to action text, set the string value to the bannerCta  property.
+For mobile screens, a separate (optional) prop bannerCtaMobile has also been provided, which you can use as well!

 ```jsx live